Trigger

 Overview

 Research from Greenpeace (2023) found that 78% of primary-aged children are worried about climate change, while the Woodland Trust reports that one in three children feel scared, sad, or pessimistic about the planet’s future.
-TreeKin offers young audiences a space for calm, joy, and reflection to combat this, offering connections rather than solutions, to build impetus to care for their planet.
+TreeKin playfully personifies plants and trees to build nature connection and confidence in young audiences.

 R&D